3.13.2 — Security by Design

 |---|---|---|

-| 3 | Are systems engineering principles applied? | Security considered at design time, not retrofitted |
+| 3 | Are systems engineering principles that promote security identified and employed? | Security built in at design time and carried through the build — not retrofitted |

 What to Have Ready on Assessment Day